“You can’t believe everything you hear.”

-The Lemonade Crime continues the squabbling adventures of Jesse and Evan Treski – a brother and sister we all recognize.
-Deep down they love each other, but given their natural jealousies and sensitivities, they spend a lot of time being prickly.
-Following in the wake of Judy Blume, student readers quickly recognize real kids behaving like kids they know – and want to read more.
+The Lemonade Crime features the squabbling adventures of Jessie and Evan Treski, the brother and sister from The Lemonade War.
+(The books can be read independently.)
+Deep down the siblings love each other, but given their natural jealousies and sensitivities, they spend a lot of time being prickly.
+Following in the wake of Judy Blume, readers quickly recognize real kids behaving like kids they know, and want to read more.

-Is justice served?
+Is justice served in the end?
 It wouldn’t be fair to tell.
-But it is safe to share that through the elementary school odyssey of Evan and Jesse – readers of all ages will reflect on the right and wrong thing to do – when to be trustworthy and when to be honest – the stuff kids think about all the time.
-Come to think of it – that’s what adults think about, too.
-(I guess that’s why they call it literature.)
+But it is safe to share that through the elementary school odyssey of Evan and Jessie, readers of all ages will reflect on the right and wrong thing to do, on when to be trustworthy and how to be honest.
+The stuff kids think about all the time.
+Come to think of it, that’s the stuff adults think about, too.